Captivi-Network-Solutions/captivi-website/content/feature.md

       description: >-
          Keep your network safe.
 Only paying or validated guests connect, with customizable timeouts, access, and bandwidth rules.
          Clean, branded captive portal on any device.
 No app required.
+      reversed: false
+   -
+      _bookshop_name: global/feature
+      image_path: /images/feature/feature-card-three-captivi.png
+      title: Branded Captive Portal.
+      description: >-
+         Your logo, your colors, your Wi‑Fi.
+Captivi works on any modern device with no app required.
+      reversed: true
+   -
+      _bookshop_name: global/feature
+      image_path: /images/feature/feature-card-three-captivi.png
+      title: Support That Actually Helps.
+      description: >-
+         From day one setup to network monitoring, Captivi includes support from real UniFi professionals with decades of experience working in military grade environments.
       btn:
          link: /pricing
          text: See Pricing
       reversed: false

+# -
+   #    _bookshop_name: feature/hero
+   #    title: Effortless Guest Access
+   #    description: >-
+   #       Authorize guests onto WiFi with proof of purchase using a simple Square receipt.
+Less clicks for your customers, no hassle for your employees.
+   #    btn:
+   #       link: /pricing
+   #       text: See Pricing
+   #    image_path: /images/feature/feature-card-one-captivi.png
+   # -
+   #    _bookshop_name: global/header
+   #    title: "Designed for "
+   #    title_suffix: UniFi + Square
+   #    description: >-
+   #       Built specifically for Ubiquiti UniFi controllers and Square POS.
+No clunky workarounds or complex hardware required (in fact, no extra hardware at all!).
+   # -
+   #    _bookshop_name: global/feature
+   #    image_path: /images/feature/feature-card-three-captivi.png
+   #    title: Modern.
+Secure.
+Flexible.
+   #    description: >-
+   #       Keep your network safe.
+Only paying or validated guests connect, with customizable timeouts, access, and bandwidth rules.
+   #       Clean, branded captive portal on any device.
+No app required.
+   #    btn:
+   #       link: /pricing
+   #       text: See Pricing
+   #    reversed: false
    # -
    #    _bookshop_name: global/feature
    #    image_path: /images/feature/feature-card-two.png